prime roots koji charcuterie

 Le likens her hopes for koji charcuterie to what dairy-free milk brands have done for cow’s milk: “Oatly, for example, doesn't taste like dairy milk, but it has the same functionality.
 It foams.
 It has the creaminess.
 It tastes good.”
 Rather than expecting koji to replicate meat exactly, Le wants to produce a new category of protein that meat eaters can swap in—say, when they are arranging an elegant charcuterie board, or preparing their children’s lunchboxes—and still feel satisfied.
 (Of the 30-odd employees at Prime Roots, 29 consume animal meat.)
 And in comparison to many other eco-conscious habits people are encouraged to adopt, Le adds, “meat makes more of an impact—which is a choice we make three times a day.”

 Since its founding, Prime Roots has experimented with koji-based salmon, lobster, and whole-muscle chicken and steak.
 “Center-of-the-plate proteins are very tough for meat alternatives,” Le admits.
 In the world of steak, for example, quality can vary widely, and eaters expect a certain experience when paying for the decadence of an expensive, deluxe cut of meat.
-On the other hand, something like charcuterie—which can still be refined, but is more often enjoyed as an appetizer or snack, and conveniently comes ready to eat—is “much less emotional,” notes Le.
+On the other hand, something like charcuterie—which can still be refined, but is more often enjoyed as an appetizer or snack, and comes ready to eat—is “much less emotional,” notes Le.
 The company plans to begin distribution to grocery stores later this year, and Le says chefs at fine-dining establishments have already expressed interest in serving it at their restaurants—not as “vegan charcuterie,” but simply charcuterie.

 Wildtype is using living cells to develop whole cuts of sushi-grade salmon.

 Because cells are highly sensitive to their surroundings, fish of the same species can taste vastly different depending on their environment.
-(The wide variation, Kolbeck and Elfenbein note, is clear in the discrepancy between wild-caught and farmed salmon, for instance.)
+(The wide variation, Kolbeck and Elfenbein note, is clear in the disparity between wild-caught and farmed salmon, for instance.)
 Manipulating variables to figure out the optimal nutrient composition and growing conditions for the salmon cells has involved a lot of trial and error, largely because relatively little is known about the developmental biology of fish, especially when compared to that of mammalian species.
-Plant-based “scaffolding” then encourages the cells to structure themselves into “the same cuts of seafood that are familiar to us—at the sushi counter, for example,” explains Elfenbein, a cardiologist who has a background in molecular biology.
+Plant-based “scaffolding” then encourages the cells to structure themselves into “the same cuts of seafood that are familiar to us—at the sushi counter, for example,” explains Elfenbein, a cardiologist with a background in molecular biology.
 Though the goal is to create the flavor, texture, and mouthfeel of salmon, don’t expect to see any fins and gills—the company plans to only produce the cuts of fish customers are more likely to eat.

 The founders say cultivated seafood can help lessen the environmental strain on our oceans.

 Wildtype isn’t alone in the race to produce whole cuts of seafood without harming any fish in the process.
-Impact Food, another Alternative Meats Lab alum, has produced whole cuts of tuna—similar to raw bluefin you might find in sushi—but rather than experimenting with cells, the company has turned to plants.
+Impact Food, another Alternative Meats Lab alum, has produced whole cuts of tuna—similar to raw bluefin one might find in sushi—but rather than experimenting with cells, the company turned to plants.
 Founders Kelly Pan, Stephanie Claudino Daffara, and Adrian Miranda combined various kinds of plant-based protein isolate to create a product that imitates the texture and nutritional profile of tuna.
 Like Wildtype, Impact Food is still constantly working to fine-tune the taste.

 “There’s such a fine balance to making an alternative product that has the right texture, whether it be juiciness, fibrousness, firmness, fattiness,” says Celia Homyak, co-director of the Alternative Meats Lab.
 On top of this already tall order, she notes, fish pose unique challenges because ”a lot of seafood is very light in color and slightly transparent.”

 Whether based in plants, fungi, or animal cells, foods like Wildtype’s salmon and Prime Roots’ charcuterie are often referred to as “alternative meats.”
-But the entrepreneurs behind the products envision a future in which real, traditional meat is no longer the default choice.
+But the entrepreneurs behind the products envision a future in which traditional meat is no longer the default choice.
 “I think there's a world where we can flip those connotations,” says Le.

 Continue to Next Story